Balakumaran1109/Movie_ticket_App-frontend/README.md

 ##  Backend Repo
-The backend repository for this project can be found [here](https://github.com/Balakumaran1109/Movie_ticket_App-backend).
+The backend repository for this project can be found here [backend repo](https://github.com/Balakumaran1109/Movie_ticket_App-backend).

----

 ##  License
 This project is open-source and available under the [MIT License](LICENSE).